-and easements with willing landowners would be able to secure all priority areas from irreparable fragmentation.
-Well-informed land use planning and Land Protection or Land Securement is a thoughtful land stewardship are needed to maintain fundamentally important tool in connectivity a larger pattern of connectivity across the landscape, conservation because it offers permanent protection and engineered solutions are needed to address from various forms of development.
-Fee ownership by the "pinch points" of linear infrastructure.
-Land government agencies and conservation organizations protection should be thought of as one vital tool as well as the use of conservation easements/ among others that needs to be employed strategically restrictions (aka servitudes) are long-standing to successfully conserve connectivity. conservation practice that form the very backbone of the connectivity network in this region.
+Land Protection or Land Securement is a fundamentally important tool in connectivity conservation because it offers permanent protection from various forms of development.
+Fee ownership by government agencies and conservation organizations as well as the use of conservation easements/ restrictions (aka servitudes) are long-standing conservation practice that form the very backbone of the connectivity network in this region.